DataDog/libdatadog/docs/RFCs/0004-crashtracker-prevent-hangs.md

 Since each component conducts a series of operations, the total budget will typically be subdivided among those operations, in a hierarchical fashion.
 This increases the probability that some operations will succeed, maximizing the total amount of actionable data that makes it to the backend.
 The values for these timeout budgets SHOULD be configurable, either through an explicit configuration object, or through documented environment variables.
-This RFC is probably the best place to document such variables: implementers who add a configuration variable SHOULD make an amendment to this RFC to document it,
+This RFC is probably the best place to document such variables: implementers who add a configuration variable SHOULD make an amendment to this RFC to document it.

 #### Watchdog

 The watchdog is the fundamental defence against process hangs in this scheme.
-The recommended default overall timeout budget is ?.
+The recommended default overall timeout budget is 5 seconds.

 It MUST ensure that the crashing process cleanly calls the next signal-handler/default/abort when the overall crashtracker timeout budget is exceeded.
 The watchdog SHOULD make a best effort attempt to cleanup its child processes before exiting.